Sechenov University neurophysiologists captured the human "inner voice"

 Neurointerfaces will be able to recognize the user's intentions: to move a prosthesis, to type text.

 The scientists conducted an experiment on two patients suffering from epilepsy.
-They implanted electrodes into their brains and recorded its electrical activity using an electroencephalograph.
+They had electrodes implanted in their brains and its electrical activity was recorded using an electroencephalograph.

 Analysis of the results helped determine which areas of the brain are involved in motor skills and speech, including the formation of the "inner voice."
 In particular, changes were recorded in the superior frontal gyrus and superior temporal gyrus.